In some cases, we earn commissions from affiliate links in our posts.

 Rosemary & Thyme – the perfect pair.
 No, they’re not sprinkled over a roast chicken, Rosemary & Thyme are two ladies who garden by day and solve mysteries by night.
 This show is a cozy romp among gardens and lush landscapes with a baddie lurking around every rosebush.
 You can find this charming mystery on BritBox.

 Agatha Christie’s Marple – Miss Marple is an elderly spinster who always finds herself solving another crime.
 Think Nancy Drew, but much, much older.
 They base this show on Agatha Christie’s novels and short stories, so you know it must be good.
 There are a lot of artistic liberties compared to Christie’s source material, but that doesn’t hurt the show.
 Also, you'll see a lot of familiar faces as guest stars.
 There were also a series of adaptions back in the 80s.
 We’d recommend all of them if you can find them.
-For now, Marple is streaming on Acorn and Hulu.
+For now, some seasons are streaming on Acorn and Hulu.
 Three seasons of an older adaptation (1984) are on BritBox.
+Series 1-5 of Agatha Christie's Marple will arrive on BritBox in late August 2020.

 Hetty Wainthrop Investigates – Does everyone moonlight as a detective in England?
 Fans of Keeping Up Appearances will be interested in this mystery series.
 Apparently for Hetty, being a housewife just wasn’t enough.
 Now, she’s a hobbyist sleuth.
 This quirky detective series is streaming on BritBox.